Bay Choral Guild

 Music for Holy Week

 March 13, 14, 15, 2015

 As a prelude to the Easter season, BCG’s March program presents a variety of unaccompanied works from various eras composed for the Christian Church’s most sacred liturgies.
 Written to be sung on Palm Sunday, Maundy Thursday, Good Friday and Easter, our set of a cappella anthems includes pieces by Anton Bruckner, John Tavener and Thomas Weelkes.

 June 5, 6, 7, 2015

-Our June program will feature pieces about about roses, summer nights on the water, the blessings of rain, birds and other aspects of nature, including insects!
+Our June program features pieces about about roses, summer nights on the water, the blessings of rain, birds and other aspects of nature, including insects!